Background Check FAQ

 • ONE Primary Use in the Community Document

-• TWO Secondary Use in the Community Documents
+• ONE Secondary Use in the Community Documents

 In all instances, the combination of identity documents must contain at minimum your full name, date of birth and a photograph.